Equidistribution of random waves on small balls: Introduction

-\begin{rmk} In particular, if we choose $W=\lambda$, then $\HH_W(\lambda)$ is the cut-off frequency ensemble considered in Zelditch \cite{Z1}.
-In this case, Corollary \ref{cor:largewindow} states that the random waves with cut-off frequency are equidistributed up to the Planck scale $\lambda^{-1}$. \end{rmk}
+We remark that if the spectral window width $W$ is independent of $\lambda$, e.g. the case of the asymptotically fixed frequency ensemble when $W=1$, then Theorem \ref{thm:sserandom} does \textit{not} imply small scale equidistribution results of the random waves $u_\lambda$.
+Instead, according to \eqref{eq:sserandomEx} and \eqref{eq:sserandomVar}, we can only conclude that the $L^{2}$ integral of $u_\lambda$ on the ball $B(x,r)$ is proportional to the normalised volume of the ball.

-If we look at fixed (but large) window widths, i.e. $W$ is independent of $\lambda$, we may only conclude that the $L^{2}$ mass of $u$ concentrated in the ball is proportional to the normalised volume of the ball, according to \eqref{eq:sserandomEx} and \eqref{eq:sserandomVar} in Theorem \ref{thm:sserandom}.
-However, with a geometric condition on the manifold $\M$, we may recover the result of Corollary \ref{cor:largewindow}.
+However, with a geometric condition on the manifold $\M$, we are able to recover small scale equidistribution results.
 The relevant condition is the set of the geodesic loop directions

 is of measure zero in $S^*_x\M$ for all $x\in\M$.
-Here, $S_x^*\M$ is the cosphere space of $\M$ at $x$ and $S^*\M$ is the cosphere bundle of $\M$.
-Such pointwise aperodic condition is called the ``non self-focal'' condition.
-Examples of manifolds satisfying the non-focal condition include the negatively curved manifolds (i.e. all sectional curvatures are negative everywhere.)
-Since manifolds with negative curvature are a key class of manifolds that we wish to understand using randomisation making such an assumption is not as restrictive as may first appear.
+Here, $S_x^*\M$ is the cosphere space of $\M$ at $x$, $S^*\M$ is the cosphere bundle of $\M$ and $G_{t}(x,\xi)$ is the geodesic flow on $\M$.
+This pointwise aperodic condition is called the non self-focal condition.
+Examples of manifolds satisfying the non self-focal condition include the negatively curved manifolds (i.e. all sectional curvatures are negative everywhere.)
+Since manifolds with negative curvature are a key class of manifolds that we wish to understand using randomisation, making such an assumption is not as restrictive as may first appear.

-The above non self-focal condition is a natural dynamical condition to study the precise behavior of eigenfunctions restricted to a fixed-length spectrum window.
+The above non self-focal condition is a natural dynamical condition to study the precise behavior of eigenfunctions restricted to a fixed-width spectrum window.
 See Section \ref{sec:spec} for the background.

-Concerning the small scale equidistribution of random eigenfunctions at asymptotically fixed frequency, we prove that \begin{thm} Let $\M$ be a compact manifold with the property that the set of loop directions $\Loop_x$ is of measure zero in $S_x^*\M$ for all $x\in\M$.
-Then we have that for $r>0$, the expected value with respect to the probability measure $\gamma_{W}(\lambda)$
+Concerning the small scale equidistribution of random waves in fixed-width spectral windows, we prove that \begin{thm}[Small scale equidistribution of random waves in fixed-width spectral windows] Suppose that $W\ge1$ is independent of $\lambda$.
+Assume that the set of loop directions $\Loop_x$ is of measure zero in $S_x^*\M$ for all $x\in\M$. \begin{enumerate}[(i).] \item The expectation